UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking

-\textbf{Attribute-Based Performance on LasHeR.} Our method is evaluated on various challenging attributes in comparison with state-of-the-art trackers using the LasHeR dataset, as shown in Fig. \ref{fig:4}.
+\textbf{Attribute-Based Performance on LasHeR.} Our method is evaluated for various challenging attributes in comparison with existing SOTA trackers on the LasHeR dataset, as depicted in Fig. \ref{fig:4}.
 These attributes include No Occlusion (NO), Partial Occlusion (PO), Total Occlusion (TO), Hyaline Occlusion (HO), Motion Blur (MB), Low Illumination (LI), High Illumination (HI), Abrupt Illumination Variation (AIV), Low Resolution (LR), Deformation (DEF), Background Clutter (BC), Similar Appearance (SA), Camera Movement (CM), Thermal Crossover (TC), Frame Loss (FL), Out-of-View (OV), Fast Motion (FM), Scale Variation (SV), and Aspect Ratio Change (ARC).
-The experimental results show that our method consistently outperforms existing state-of-the-art trackers across most attributes in terms of SR and PR.
-Notably, it demonstrates superior performance in scenarios involving significant DEF, FM, and SV, where the target objects experience drastic changes or blurring.
-Additionally, our tracker exhibits exceptional robustness in occlusion scenarios (HO, PO, and TO), effectively addressing complex occlusion challenges.
-Even under illumination-changing environments, such as LI, HI, AIV, and TC, our tracker achieves significantly higher tracking accuracy compared to existing methods.
+The experimental results show that our method achieves impressive performance compared with existing SOTA methods across most attributes in the metrics of SR and PR.
+Notably, it demonstrates a superior performance in scenarios involving DEF, FM, and SV, where the target objects experience drastic changes or blurring.
+Additionally, our UASTrack exhibits exceptional robustness in occlusion scenarios (HO, PO, and TO), addressing complex occlusion challenges very effectively.
+Even under illumination changing environments, such as LI, HI, AIV, and TC, our UASTrack achieves a significantly improved tracking accuracy.